matthewtodd/zmk-config/README.md

 To build the firmware and draw the keymap, there's a small [shell script][build] that uses a [Docker image][dockerfile].

-In addition to the speed of the local build, I like how they codify the process and keep my filesystem clean of dependencies.

 ```
 usage: build [-I] [-k <keyboard>] [<command>]